w3c/wai-curricula/content/how-to-use-this-curricula.md

 ---

 ## Introduction
+{.no-display}

 This page provides further guidance on how to use the materials of the WAI Curricula.

+It helps you:

-It helps you assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.
+* Assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.

-It also helps you select courses by presenting several indicators when analyzing course offerings.
+* Select courses by presenting several mappings of this curricula that you can include in your RFPs.

 ## Example Scenarios